 While the plays are broken into three phases — Set, Plan, and Achieve — we see all of these activities as interrelated and interdependent.
 It’s critical to loop back and forth throughout the phases as you learn more and the environment you’re working in inevitably changes.

-The Performance Improvement Council (PIC) staff can help you at any point in your goal journey, and if we can’t help you ourselves, we can connect you to excellent resources across government.
+The General Services Administration’s Office of Shared Solutions and Performance Improvement can help you at any point in your goal journey, and if we can’t help you ourselves, we can connect you to excellent resources across government.
 To that end, you’ll see that each play has a resource section.
-While external resources (not developed by the PIC staff) are not formally endorsed by the PIC staff and definitions may not match our own perfectly, we find them useful.
-If there is a resource that you think others would find useful, let us know at firstname.lastname@example.org.
+While external resources (not developed by GSA staff) are not formally endorsed by the staff and definitions may not match our own perfectly, we find them useful.
+If there is a resource that you think others would find useful, let us know at email@example.com.

 Making specific commitments to a limited number of actions and results allows organizations and teams to focus efforts and resources for maximum impact.
 If everything is a priority, then nothing is a priority.

 While priorities may fluctuate and shift over time, identifying desired outcomes and setting specific goals around those outcomes will give programs a clear, steady purpose.
 Developing and adhering to goal selection criteria sets organizations and teams up for success by ensuring goals will be relevant over the lifecycle of the goal.